Therapeutic Foster Care in Oregon: What TFC Involves

 How Compensation Works in TFC

-TFC resource parents are compensated at higher rates than standard resource home parents, but the structure depends on the contracting agency.
-The base ODHS maintenance payment still applies, and the CANS level-of-care supplements stack on top.
+TFC resource parents may receive additional support or payment arrangements through the contracting agency, but the base ODHS maintenance payment and any CANS level-of-care supplements depend on the child and placement.
 Agencies may also provide additional programmatic support payments for the clinical services associated with the placement.

 The tradeoff is significant additional time commitment: clinical team meetings, mandatory documentation, home visits from agency clinical staff, and a higher frequency of crises requiring immediate response.